DanilGutak/darkly/email_recover/Resources/README.md

-## Laboratory Report: Email Recovery Form Vulnerability
+## Email Recovery Form Vulnerability

 ### Summary
 A vulnerability was discovered in the email recovery form, allowing users to bypass intended restrictions and retrieve a flag by submitting arbitrary email addresses.